PictureElement/joblister/README.md

 ## Project To-Do List
-2. Style the "Loading..." messages.
+1. Style the "Loading..." messages.
-3. Retrieve more than 100 records by making multiple API requests and combining the results.
+2. Retrieve more than 100 records by making multiple API requests and combining the results.
-5. Handle form submission errors on the frontend.
+3. Handle form submission errors on the frontend.
-6. Display a thank you message after successful form submission.

 ## API Endpoints